-There is a debate about whether founders should ask customers what they want or should simply innovate for the customer and test the response.
+There is a debate about whether should founders ask customers what they want or whether should they simply innovate for the customer and test the response.
 In most cases, customers know what they want.
 Therefore, asking them is the best way out.